 Because of this, we wanted to create a guide to help you figure out if all these anti-aging facial products make enough of a difference to justify their cost.
 Thanks to some articles from the medical community, best ingredients to look for, cost versus reviews, and how the skin actually uses the anti-aging products to reverse and/or stop the process of aging.

 There are a few ingredients to look for in anti-aging products that are directly linked to their effectiveness.
 When you are looking for a skin care product and trying to gauge its potential effectiveness against its cost, you should look for these specific ingredients.

 As you age, your body starts to produce less collagen and elastin substances.
 This means that the skin starts to sag and fine lines begin to develop.
 Peptides are little proteins that actually stimulate the growth of new cells and help damaged cells heal.

-While many people do see results with products that have added peptides, some dermatologists aren’t 100 percent convinced of their effectiveness.
+Peptide Sciences suggest that many people do see results with products that have added peptides, some dermatologists aren’t 100 percent convinced of their effectiveness.
 They have been found to be the most effective when they are added to a moisturizer.

 So when you are creating your new mature skin care routine, look for a moisturizer with peptides to help reduce fine lines.

 If you are looking for peptides, we suggest Foxbrim’s Peptide Complex Serum.
 Made with natural and organic ingredients, this serum delivers all the peptides your skin needs to stay elastic and healthy as it ages.